 Our principal executive offices are located at 6461 Downing Street, Denver, Colorado 80229.
 Our telephone number is (303) 289-7497.
 Our website is located at www.concretepumpingholdings.com.
 The information contained on, or that may be accessed through, our website is not part of, and is not incorporated into, this prospectus or the registration statement of which it forms a part.

 THE OFFERING

 Issuer Concrete Pumping Holdings, Inc.

-Securities that may be offered and sold from time to time by the Selling Securityholders named herein:
+Shares of common stock that may be offered and sold from time to time by the Selling Stockholders named herein: